 German Shepherd Puppies and Nervousness

-It is very common for German Shepherd puppies to appear nervous.
+It is very common for German Shepherd puppies to appear nervous during natural fear periods.

 Adolescence and Nervous Behavior

-German Shepherd adolescents (6–18 months) often show increased nervousness.
+German Shepherd adolescents often show inconsistent confidence as they mature.

 Can Health Issues Cause Nervousness?